madskristensen/BundlerMinifier/README.md

 When the original file is modified, a new min file is produced instantly.

+### Source maps

-Source maps are supported for JavaScript minification.
+Source maps are supported for JavaScript minification only - not for bundles yet.

+A `.map` file is produced next to the `.min.js` file automatically, but if you manually delete the `.map` file, a new one will not be created on subsequent minifications.

 ### bundleconfig.json